-To find out how foam rolling works, I reached out to Lauren Roxburgh, a board-certified structural integration practitioner with a background in exercise physiology.
-Deemed “the Body Whisperer,” she’s a foam rolling expert, body alignment guru, and the go-to gal for all things physical wellness.
+To get answers, I reached out to Lauren Roxburgh, a board-certified structural integration practitioner with a background in exercise physiology.
+Lauren is a foam rolling expert, body alignment guru, and the go-to gal for all things physical wellness.

 Foaming Rolling 101 with Lauren Roxburgh

 It helps clear out toxins in the fascia

 To better understand how foam rollers work on the body, Lauren makes the analogy of a rolling pin smoothing out dough.

 “The foam roller works in a similar way in that when you put weight on it, the pressure you feel as you move over the roller is smoothing out, hydrating, and healing your body’s tissues,” she explains.
 This pressurized movement “frees up blocked energy, wrings out toxins, and thins scar tissue, clearing stuck stress and emotions that build up in the fascia.”

 FYI: If you’re like me and forgot the basics from anatomy class, fascia is the thin layer of connective tissue that wraps around your body’s muscles and organs.
 It plays a major role in the body’s structure and alignment.

 Depending on which foam rolling techniques you use, the practice can encompass self-massage, stretching, recovery, and even a workout in its own right.
 “Rolling helps us shed stress while building long, lean, fluid, flexible, and strong muscles,” Lauren shares.
 Her own proprietary moves “mimic bodywork, healing, and also Pilates exercises, but without the need for studio sessions or bulky equipment.”